ministryofjustice/hmpps-central-session/README.md

 }
 ```

-Once this is done when you call `cy.task('stubSignIn')` it will now also set up the session store to populate the users session correctly.
+Once this is done when you call `cy.task('stubSignIn')` it will now also set up the session store to populate the user's session correctly.